mobarakali/Web-Development-with-PHP-Laravel/assignments/module09/module09/REAMME.md

 ## Challenges

 The main challenge I faced was getting the blog to work on Live Server. ``include_once()`` is not working on live server but on my Local Server.
-After lot of frustation [Stake Overflow](https://stackoverflow.com/questions/23016133/require-once-not-working-on-live-server) helped me to solve the issue. ``$_SERVER['DOCUMENT_ROOT']`` issue aslo not worked for me!
-Finaly I changed my code to ``require_once 'includes/header.php';`` and it worked!
+After lot of frustation [Stake Overflow](https://stackoverflow.com/questions/23016133/require-once-not-working-on-live-server) helped me to solve the issue.

 ## Conclusion